KIT-CMS/Excalibur/README.md

 ### ZJetAnalysis: C++ part
 to do

-### Plotting: python part
+### Plotting (merlin): python part
 This part derives some classes from HarryPlotter to implement ZJet-specific stuff.
 See
 - Plotting/python/, which contains the derived classes
 - Plotting/scripts/, which contains an ini script and the 'merlin' plotting executable
+- Plotting/plot-configs/, which contains json and python plot config files

+Source the ini file.
+Since HarryPlotter is designed for SCRAM, you need to execute the shell function  `standalone_merlin` if you're using merlin outside a SCRAM environment for the first time.(and resource the ini file).
-Source the ini file and type `merlin.py -h` to get a list of the plotting options.
+Type `merlin.py -h` to get a list of the plotting options.

 Plot configs are stored as json or python files.
-Type `merlin.py --functions` to get a list of the availabel plot configs.
+Type `merlin.py --list-functions` to get a list of the available plot configs.

+##### InputRootZJet
+merlin has the additional --zjetfolder, --algorithms and --corrections arguments.
+From these arguments, the folder name is constructed, according to the ZJet folder naming convention "ZJetFolder_AlgorithmCorrection".

+By default, for the 'finalcuts' folder an alpha and abs(jet1eta) cut are applied.
+This can be deactivated or changed with the --alleta and --allalpha arguments.

+By default, MC histograms are scaled to the given luminosity (--lumi).

+##### PlotMplZJet
+The --cutlabel argument places a label with the used cuts (Z pT, abs(jet1eta), alpha) on the plot.
+The plot axes can be automatically labelled via the entries of the LabelsDict in Plotting/python/utility/labelsZJet.py.

-##### Json
+##### Json plot configs
 - Json configs can be directly saved from the command line with HarryPlotter's --export-json functionality.
 These configs can later be read in again with -j, changed and saved again.
 The "_comment" key has to be added manually and should contain a short description of the plot.
-- Plotting/data/json-configs/ contains some json files for plots
+- Plotting/plot-configs/json-configs/ contains some json files for plots

-##### Python
+##### Python plot configs
 - Python functions allow to construct loops of plots, but cannot be saved or read as easily as json files.
 Execution of these functions with --python, a list of the available functions can be displayed with --functions.
 The docstring of the functions should contain a description.
-- Plotting/data/python-configs/ contains some python plotting scripts
+- Plotting/plot-configs/python-configs/ contains some python plotting scripts